 Post season awards

+Track, though a team sport, is based individual qualifiers throughout the season.
+All SCISA State Qualifiers will represent the team in the SCISA State Competition.
+All relays will be selected by the Track Coaches.
+Any awards or accolades given to the Track Team, will only include the participants in the SCISA State Track Meet.

+Awards Banquet: Bethesda Athletic Coaches will issue awards based on performance, commitment, and character.

-Bethesda Athletic Awards consist of three awards: Most Improved, Commitment and Blazer Award.
-All other awards will come from the accomplishments recognized from the Coaching Staff, region and state, and Head of School.
+All other awards will come from the accomplishments recognized from the Region, State, and Head of School.
 The following is the criteria for the Blazer award: a.
 The athlete attends required workouts b.
 The athlete exhibits a spirit of competition in all practices and games, and has a desire to practice and improve whenever possible. c.
 The athlete is willing to accept the “team” before “self” and work hard to be a successful team player. d.
 The athlete is willing to make sacrifices for the team. e.
-The athlete exhibits accountability, uniformity, discipline, integrity, and a teachable spirit.
+The athlete exhibits accountability, unity, discipline, integrity, and a teachable spirit.

 ALL-STATE WALL